STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 We propose STUPD primarily as an effective pretraining dataset before transfering on real-world dataset.
-To demonstrate the effect of pretraining a model on STUPD , we compare the results of pretraining on various datasets.
-For each of the two real-world datasets, we compare the performance with two pretraining datasets -- ImageNet dataset \cite{deng2009imagenet}(for the SpatialSense dataset)/KINETICS-400 dataset \cite{carreira2017quo}(for the ImageNet-VidVRD dataset), and the CLEVR dataset \cite{CLEVR}.
-While the ImageNet/KINETICS-400 dataset serve as general large-scale pretraining datasets for many real-world tasks, the CLEVR dataset is a sythetic dataset with a similar setting as Spatial-STUPD.
-In general, one of the main purpose of any synthetic dataset is to aid models through additional data proxies for real-world settings, hence serving as effective pretraining options.
-The results of pretraining on Spatial-STUPD is compared with no pretraining (i.e. direct training on the real world dataset) and other pretraining datasets in Table \ref{tab: pretraining on spatialsense} and Table \ref{tab: pretraining on vidvrd}.
-The details of the training tasks are included in the appendix.
+To demonstrate the effect of pretraining a model on STUPD (followed by fine-tuning on real world datasets, except in the case of zero-shot CLIP evaluation) , we compare the results of pretraining on various datasets.
+We consider two real world datasets (\textit{SpatialSense} \cite{Spatialsense}, to demonstrate the results on static relations in the form of images), and \textit{ImageNet-VidVRD}\cite{shang2017video}, for dynamic relations in the form of videos).
+For each dataset, we compare pre-training on different suitable datasets, such as the \textit{ImageNet} dataset \cite{deng2009imagenet}(for the \textit{SpatialSense} dataset)/\textit{KINETICS-400} dataset \cite{carreira2017quo}(for the \textit{ImageNet-VidVRD} dataset), and the \textit{CLEVR} dataset \cite{CLEVR} (which is similar to Spatial-STUPD in relation settings).

-It can be seen that Spatial-STUPD dataset, when used as a pretraining dataset for visual relationship reasoning tasks, improves performance on real-world datasets, especially for deep learning models.
+It can be seen that Spatial-STUPD dataset, when used as a pretraining dataset for visual relationship reasoning tasks, improves performance on real-world datasets.
 On the other hand, CLEVR does not lead to a significant increase in performance in comparison to from-scratch training in most cases.
-Finally, it can be seen that ImageNet (or KINETICS-400) pretraining infact does not help improve performance in any significant manner.
-Overall, STUPD is well aligned for various visual relation reasoning tasks, in comparison to other similar synthetic datasets, as well as very large general pretraining datasets like ImageNet/KINETICS.
+Finally, it can be seen that ImageNet pretraining infact does not help improve performance in any significant manner.
+This is also observed in the case of pretraining on the Kinetics-400 dataset.
+Overall, STUPD is well aligned for various visual relation reasoning tasks, in comparison to other similar synthetic datasets, as well as very large general pretraining datasets like ImageNet.
+An exception can be seen in the case of CLIP pretraining, where direct fine-tuning of the CLIP model on SpatialSense leads to the best results.
+This is, however, a result of overfitting, since the CLIP model used was already pretrained on other datasets.